Swift-Strider/BetterMinigames/README.md

 ## 📖 Terminology for BetterMinigames

--   **Minigame:** A base minigame type that arenas build upon.
-Not to be confused with arenas, which are built by admins, these are predefined types made in code. _(ex.
+-   **ArenaType:** A base minigame type that arenas build upon.
+Not to be confused with arenas, which are built by admins.
+These are predefined types made in code. _(ex.
 SkyWars, Bedwars, or Duels)_
--   **Arena:** Holds a reference to a level as well as extra metadata for the minigame it's assigned to. _(ex.
+-   **Arena:** Holds a reference to a level as well as extra metadata for the ArenaType it's assigned to. _(ex.
 An arena for bedwars would keep track of it's map, and it may have metadata defined that doubles the resources dropped)_
--   **Meta (or `ArenaMeta`):** Data that's specific to a Minigame.
-Customizable options will vary between different Minigame types.
+-   **ArenaMeta:** Data that's specific to an ArenaType.
+Customizable options will vary between different ArenaTypes.
 -   **Game (WIP):** Used in the `/play` command (WIP as well).
-This holds multiple arenas, and will refer to them as maps.
-(Eg. One game to hold solo skywars maps another for doubles)
+This holds multiple arenas, and will showcase them to players as "maps."
+(Example use case: One game to hold solo skywars maps another for doubles)
 -   **MinigameInstance:** A running instance of an arena.
 These could be spawned via `/play` (WIP), or through `/duel` (WIP again).

 ## ❓ How to Use